Sterling Anderson Sells 200,000 Shares of Aurora Innovation, Inc. (NASDAQ:AUR) Stock

-Aurora Innovation, Inc. (NASDAQ:AUR – Free Report) Director Sterling Anderson sold 200,000 shares of the business’s stock in a transaction that occurred on Friday, June 30th.
-The shares were sold at an average price of $2.85, for a total value of $570,000.00.
-Following the transaction, the director now owns 92,899 shares of the company’s stock, valued at $264,762.15.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Aurora Innovation, Inc. (NASDAQ:AUR – Free Report) Director Sterling Anderson sold 200,000 shares of the company’s stock in a transaction on Wednesday, July 5th.
+The stock was sold at an average price of $3.04, for a total value of $608,000.00.
+Following the sale, the director now owns 92,899 shares of the company’s stock, valued at approximately $282,412.96.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.

 Sterling Anderson also recently made the following trade(s):